The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 What Happens During a Chronic Stress Response?

 When your body enters fight or flight, adrenaline kicks in to help you.
-Your vagus nerve (cranial nerve 10) controls your functions to raise your heart rate, speed up your thoughts, and increase inflammation and pain.
-Digestion slows down, rest becomes difficult, and you might even experience random symptoms like dry mouth.
+Your vagus nerve (cranial nerve 10) controls your physiological functions to raise your heart rate, speed up your thoughts, and increase inflammation and pain.
+Digestion slows down, rest becomes difficult, and you might even experience random symptoms and dry mouth.
 Your body is ready to defend yourself or flee.
 This is a survival mechanism.

-There's Nothing Wrong with You—Your Body Is Protecting You
+There's Nothing Wrong with You: Your Body Is Protecting You

 It’s important to understand that there’s nothing “wrong” with your body doing this.
 It’s doing exactly what it’s supposed to do: protecting you in the best way it knows how, in response to a difficult and complex world.
-Unfortunately, this protection sometimes creates a fear-symptom cycle, where fear fuels symptoms, and symptoms create more fear.
+Being in survival states functions to keep your consciousness distracted and avoiding the difficult emotions and stress.
+Unfortunately, this protection sometimes creates a fear-symptom cycle where symptoms create more fear, and the fear creates even more symptoms.

 How Can We Heal and Recover?